top of page

 Q: What are your staff qualifications?

-A: All of our staff are either RECE (Registered Early Childhood Educators with the College of Early Childhood Educators of Ontario), or ECA (Early Childhood Assistant) with ECA certificate from the local colleges.
-As the ministry of Education regulates, all of our staff members have current First Aid and CPR certifications as well as a current Police Records Check.
-As a member of Raising the Bar Peel, our Educators are scheduled to participate in Professional Development training programs to update their professional knowledge and skills.
+A: All of our staff members are either Registered Early Childhood Educators (RECE) recognized by the College of Childhood Educators of Ontario or hold an Early Childhood Assistant (ECA) certificate from local colleges.
+In compliance with regulations set by the Ministry of Education all staff members maintain up-to-date First Aid and CPR certifications, along with a current Police Records Check.
+As participants in Raising the Bar Peel, our Educators engage in Professional Development training programs to enhance their professional knowledge and skills.

 Q: Do you offer subsidized spots?
 How does it work?

-A: Yes, we are subsidized by Region of Peel.
-For subsidized spots, you need to apply electronically which you can find on the Home Page of the centre’s website.
-Once you register your child with us, you can contact the subsidy office for an interview.
-After the interview, the subsidy office will notify us of the outcome.
-If they agree with you to subsidize your childcare fee, they will notify you with the effective date of the subsidy payment which is often your child’s first day at the centre.
+A: Yes, we are subsidized by the Region of Peel.
+To apply for subsidized spots, please complete the electronic application available on the Home Page of the centre’s website.
+Upon registering your child with us, you may contact the subsidy office to schedule an interview.
+Following the interview, the subsidy office will inform us of their decision.
+If approved for subsidization, you will receive notification regarding the effective date of the subsidy payment, which typically aligns with your child's first day at the centre.

 Q: How long do you go outside for?